elixir-europe/pdp-maturity-model/README.md

-# The ELIXIR Maturity Model for Federated One Health Surveillance Platforms (FOSP)
+# The ELIXIR Maturity Model for Pathogen Data Platforms (PDP)

 ## Goals